Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 managing an `ARKit` or `ARCore` session. `ArcGISArView` uses a `LocationDataSource` for getting an initial GPS location and when continuous GPS tracking is required.

+For details about using `ARKit`, please refer to [Apple's documentation](https://developer.apple.com/augmented-reality).
+For `ARCore`, please refer to [Google's documentation](https://developers.google.com/ar/).

 The minimal version of the ArcGIS Runtime SDK for Qt is 100.6.

 ### Features of the AR component